Form a S-Corp in Idaho

 Appoint a Registered Agent

-Designate an Idaho resident or qualified entity to receive legal documents and official correspondence on behalf of the corporation.
+Designate a registered agent with a physical street address in Idaho who is available during normal business hours to receive legal documents and official correspondence on behalf of the corporation.

 3